vctang/Flicks/README.md

 Week 2:
 - Had difficulties changing the color of the entire cell as it is selected
 - Was unable to use imported font in launch screen (cannot be loaded at launch).
 Substituted with an image instead
+- Attempted (and failed) to implement infinite scrolling

 ## License